Global Wholesale Foreign Exchange Dealing Disclosures

 - to advisors and consultants on the condition that they protect counterparties' confidential information.

-21. Transaction information – Unless otherwise agreed, the Bank may use the economic terms of a transaction (but not the counterparty identity) in order to source liquidity in anticipation of counterparty needs, execute hedging or risk-mitigating transactions, and/or manage the associated trading risk the Bank assumes as market maker.
+23. Transaction information and record keeping – Unless otherwise agreed, the Bank may use the economic terms of a transaction (but not the counterparty identity) in order to source liquidity in anticipation of counterparty needs, execute hedging or risk-mitigating transactions, and/or manage the associated trading risk the Bank assumes as market maker.
 With regard to executed transactions, the Bank analyses this information on an individual and aggregate basis for a variety of purposes, including counterparty risk management, sales coverage, quotation levels and transaction pricing and execution, and counterparty relationship management.
+The Bank will share such transaction information internally in accordance with its internal rules provided for minimizing risks of conflicts with the counterparties’ interest by the internally shared information, such as by strictly limiting the purpose of such sharing (e.g., sharing is made when it is essential for the appropriate execution of the transaction).
+Separately, the Bank will keep a record of orders and transactions to create an audit trail for review and to provide transparency to its counterparties where appropriate in accordance with the FX Global Code.
+However, the counterparty should understand that such record keeping is subject to the Bank’s operational and technical restrictions as well as legal requirements (if applicable) (e.g., the period of retention).

 Compliance and Integrity at the Bank